-You may think all mice look the same, but slight variations in appearance set one species apart from another.
-The house mouse and the field mouse display different characteristics in features, coloration, and size.
+Although most mice look the same as they scurry past you on the floor, there are slight variations in appearance that set one species apart from another.
+The house mouse and the field mouse display different features, coloration, and size characteristics.

 Another way you can tell these two common home invaders apart is in their coloration.
 Field mice come in gray or brown varieties, but they all have a white underbelly.
 The house mouse is either gray or brown, with no color variation on the belly.